swift-server/swift-service-lifecycle/README.md

 ### Adding the dependency

-To add a dependency on the package, you need to declare it in your `Package.swift`:
+To add a dependency on the package, declare it in your `Package.swift`:

 ```swift
 .package(url: "https://github.com/swift-server/swift-service-launcher.git", from: "1.0.0"),